Cedric-ruiu/hxrobot-script/README.md

 (1*) : issue, maybe freeze interface several minute with huge value (+3000), and possibility that backtest process don't work.

-(2*) : only work if the last non-ignored parameter is a slider type.
+(2*) : only work if the last non-ignored parameter is a slider or optionalSlider type.
 And non cumulative with other (2*).

 ```javascript
 strategy.init({